 5. Do Something Creative Everyday

 Get your creative juices flowing!
 Whether it’s writing, painting, sketching, baking, photography, calligraphy, knitting, doing home DIYs, gardening, or anything else you love to do, switch on the creative side of your brain every day.
 This can enhance your overall well being, boost your mood, and make you more energetic, productive and enthusiastic in your work.
+Do you love taking photos, creating content and writing?
+You should consider starting a blog!
+I know you’ll love my step by step guide to starting a successful blog for beginners!

 Since my work is pretty creative, one thing I’ve been doing lately is trying out as many new recipes as I can.
 Cooking allows you to slow down and take time away from the hustle and bustle of everyday life.
 If your work is in the creative field, try something else that get your brain working in a different way.